LinkedSoftwareDependencies/Article-Reproducability/content/related-work.md

 In [four level of provenance](cite:cites Banati2015), authors show that infrastructural, environmental, workflow and data provenance, are needed to achieve reproducibility of scientific workflows.
 The information captured at different levels and quality enables different levels of reproducibility or repeatability.
-In this article, we demonstrate the work herein is grounded on these levels, we describe our focus on globally identifiable and semantic descriptions of software modules and configurations.
+While our work conceptually grounded on the same levels, we describe our concrete work on globally identifiable and semantic descriptions of software modules and configurations.

 With the goal of improving the way dataset-based software evaluations are performed in the Semantic Web, [LOD Lab](cite:cites LODLab) was introduced.